 Q: I lead a team of approximately 50 lawyers in the in-house legal department of a Fortune 500 company.
 As our team gets larger, reflecting the company’s growth, I’d like to install quality-control measures to ensure that all our attorneys are effectively negotiating settlements when appropriate and taking cases to trial when not.
-What are the best practices for doing this?
+What are the best practices for coordinating teams and doing this?

-A: You raise the important question of how to disseminate effective negotiation skills throughout your organization.
+A: You raise the important question of how to disseminate effective negotiation skills throughout your organization and start coordinating teams.
 The first step is to pick a negotiation framework, such as the “Seven Elements” framework popularized by Getting to Yes: Negotiating Agreement Without Giving In (Penguin, 2011) co-authors Roger Fisher, William Ury, and Bruce Patton, and detailed in Fisher and Danny Ertel’s workbook Getting Ready to Negotiate (Penguin, 1995).
 A framework provides a systematic approach to negotiation, which we all know is vital, and it ensures that your attorneys are not missing a critical piece of analysis before they go to the table.

 Most frameworks, including the Seven Elements framework, provide equal space on their worksheets to analyze both your side and the other side.
 This feature is not just for visual symmetry; rather, it forces your attorneys to consider the other side’s perspective with the same care and objectivity as they consider their own.
 If your attorneys come to you with a lot of information on your side of the page but a lot of white space on the other party’s side, this will be a powerful visual reminder that they need to do more homework before going to the table.